Pouya-L/ft_printf/README.md

 # ft_printf

 ## Project Overview
-`ft_printf` is a custom implementation of the printf function in the C standard library.
-This project aims to replicate the functionality of the printf function while also providing extensibility for custom format specifiers.
-It's designed to be a powerful and flexible tool for formatting and displaying text in C programs.
+`ft_printf` represents a custom implementation of the printf function found in the C standard library.
+The objective of this project is to reproduce the capabilities of the printf function while allowing for the incorporation of custom format specifiers.
+It serves as a versatile and robust tool for formatting and presenting text within C programs.
+During the development of this project, I gained valuable experience in utilizing the va_arg list to handle a dynamic number of arguments.

 ## Conversion Specifiers